leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 C: I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.

-C: With hypatia there was an underlying class/trans intersection I was trying to address and anarchy is a natural conclusion.  all roads lead to rome; those paths of mutual aid, consensus, etc.

-C: I think hypatia is a pretty good example of mutual aid in action but we can do a lot better (even for an organization with hypatias stated goals) given what we know now and what we learned from it And that's part of why I like the leaderlessness venture so much It provides a way to generalize these patterns in an approachable way so that other organizations can apply them to things thus far completely outside of our consideration.
-And in fact I would argue that this is the necessary conclusion of it, since a bunch of ragtag trans people (as we are) can't handle every single possible idea that can have these patterns applied to them without resorting to some kind of hierarchical system that would degenerate them slowly from the inside out

 ## Maybe delete?